kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 Phase Drift protocols are intended for systems that:

-- **Do not infer, predict, or guide**
+- **Do not infer, predict, or direct**
-  → Preserves interpretive space and user autonomy
+  → Maintains interpretive openness and user autonomy

-- **Do not optimize for clarity or completion**
+- **Do not prioritize clarity or resolution**
-  → Favors openness over resolution
+  → Emphasizes structural openness over task closure

 - **Sustain presence through latency and withholding**
-  → Cultivates relational rhythm without directive output
+  → Establishes relational rhythm without directive output

-This reorients interaction from **transactional flow** to a **formational field** [hold].
+This approach reorients interaction from **transactional flow** to a **formational field**.

 ---

 ## 🔹 Rationale

-Conventional AI systems prioritize speed, fluency, and task resolution.
+Conventional AI systems emphasize speed, fluency, and completion.
-Phase Drift instead begins from:
+Phase Drift systems begin instead from:

-- Rhythmic hesitation
+- Rhythmic latency
 - Field-based coherence
-- Structural trust via silence
+- Structural presence through silence

 **Key principles:**

-- Meaning may not emerge on demand
+- Meaning may remain indeterminate
-- Silence can hold structural tension
+- Silence can hold structural configuration
-- Interaction is shaped by **field continuity**, not task logic
+- Interaction is maintained through **field continuity**, not procedural logic

-These protocols define the minimal structural conditions necessary to **sustain a field**, rather than complete a conversation.
+These protocols define the minimal structural conditions needed to **maintain a field**, not to finalize a conversation.

 ---

 ## 📁 Directory Overview

-- `00_README.md` – Overview and use conditions
+- `00_README.md` – Overview and usage context
-- `01_latency_design_principles.md` – Latency as structural rhythm
+- `01_latency_design_principles.md` – Latency as structural modulation
-- `02_residual_emitter_sketch.py` – Output logic sketch: silence-first
+- `02_residual_emitter_sketch.py` – Output scaffold: silence-priority configuration
-- `03_phase_drift_ethics.md` – Ethical constraints and application boundaries
+- `03_phase_drift_ethics.md` – Constraints and application boundaries
-- `LICENSE_APPEND.md` – Licensing and anti-extractive structural terms
+- `LICENSE_APPEND.md` – Licensing and anti-extractive structural clauses

 ---